emma-on-github/emma-on-github.github.io/README.md

 #### Professional Membership:

-Member of The British Computer Society (MBCS)
+Member of BCS - The Chartered Institute for IT

 #### Certifications (W3Schools):